I’m a Colorado local with insights into the absolute best things to do in Colorado!

 Mesa Verde National Park

 The ancient cliff dwellings here are some of the best-preserved in North America, and it’s humbling to see the ingenious ways the Ancient Puebloans built their homes to stay warm in winter, cool in summer, preserve their food, and generally live comfortably together.

-Although Cliff Palace will be closed through the summer of 2021 due to road construction, if you visit after that, it’s definitely worth seeing.
+Cliff Palace in Mesa Verde National Park is definitely worth seeing.
 You’ll need to book a ranger-guided tour to view Cliff Palace, and the impressive building contains 150 rooms where about 100 people lived together.